celo-org/docs/docs/wallet/celo-wallet/functionality.md

 ---
 title: Celo Wallet Functionality
-desciption: This section describes the technology powering key functionality of the Celo Wallet.
+description: This section describes the technology powering the key functionality of the Celo Wallet.
 ---

 import PageRef from '@components/PageRef'

 # Wallet Functionality

-This section describes the technology powering key functionality of the Celo Wallet.
+This section describes the technology powering the key functionality of the [Othello Wallet](https://celowallet.app/setup) (formerly Celo Wallet).

 - [Verification](/wallet/celo-wallet/verification)
 - [Invitations](/wallet/celo-wallet/invitation)